collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 GitHub users can store and work on code together in repositories

+For example, if you go to the DjangoCon US organization account you will see a list of repos and at the top is the DjangoCon US website repo.
+If you click on the hyperlink, it will open up the repo and you will see the folders and files filled with the website code and you can look through.

 <!--
 DjangoCon US Organization Account List of Repositories DjangoCon US Website Repo